fullStackApp/nodejs-cordova-plugin/README.md

 ## Requirements

+For the 2.1.0 new version in development:
- - Cordova 7.x (Cordova 8.x is currently not supported)
+ - Cordova 8.x
  - iOS 11 or higher
  - Android API 21 or higher